 Every now and then, a new gadget or gizmo comes out and sometimes it’s quite taxing to keep up with technology for the latest inventions and gadgets for seniors.
-With the surge of products in the market today, it can be pretty difficult to stay in the loop, much less using them.
+With the surge of products in the market today, it can be pretty difficult to stay in the loop, much less use them.
 Many products can be complicated to use and this is something many of us do not have the patience for.

-So we’ve searched around the technology marketplace looking for the senior-friendly gadgets that are easy to use.
+So we’ve searched around the technology marketplace looking for senior-friendly gadgets that are easy to use.
 Many of them came out in 2015 so they have been refined and are even easier for us all to use.
 Here’s what topped our list:

 1. Apple Watch